Table of Contents

 Natural disasters that displace families and individuals can lead to some types of PTSD, as well as tragedies like losing a loved one, or being involved in, or simply witnessing a violent accident.

-Unfortunately, many people battling the various types of PTSD might not realize that his or her problems stem from untreated trauma in the past, or from recent events.
+Unfortunately, many people battling different types of PTSD might not realize that his or her problems stem from untreated trauma in the past, or from recent events.

 This is why recognizing the symptoms of PTSD can help people seek the help they need to recover.